williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 Prediction: 7 – True Label: 7
 Prediction: 1 – True Label: 1
 ```
-and a plot will be save in the `Plots` folder
+and a plot will be saved in the `Plots` folder:

 <div align="center">
 <img src="https://user-images.githubusercontent.com/79821802/221983510-2fe57c55-f6a3-451a-9e8f-27b25a590791.png" width=800/>